-Croatia: Vucipolje wind farm to be built by the German company5.
-August 2020. / SEE Energy News
+Croatia: Vucipolje wind farm to be built by the German company, SEE Energy News

 Vucipolje wind farm will be located in Gracac municipality.
 German renewable energy company wpd and local company Tekol Teri have established a joint venture company for the purpose of the construction of a 120 MW wind farm.